lifeparticle/JS-Cheatsheet/README.md

 # JavaScript Variables

 Use camel case for naming variables.
+Variable names can start with letters, `_` and `$` sign.
+It can't be reserved words.

 ```js
 let firstName = 'Bob';